-The RESET command resets the board and dBUG to their initial power-on states.
+The RESET command resets dBUG to it's initial power-on states.

 The RESET command executes the same sequence of code that occurs at power-on.
-If the RESET command fails to reset the board adequately, cycle the power or press the reset button.
+If the RESET command fails to reset the system adequately, cycle the power or press the reset button.